 How do you determine ‘at risk’ pupils in your school, and what referral process do you use for these students?

-A good answer should include the types of behaviours and difficulties class teachers look for within the classroom that might indicate a student has underlying difficulties.
+A good answer from a dyslexia friendly school should include the types of behaviours and difficulties class teachers look for within the classroom that might indicate a student has underlying difficulties.
 Do they use checklists or keep other records?
 Who do they report to when they have concerns a student might have learning difficulties?
 Does the school report to parents and / or refer parents to external professionals where concerns have been raised?

 How does the school determine who gets an individual education plan (IEP)?